Evaluation of Green Social Prescribing Initiative

 The Partnership are keen to inspire others to invest in greenspace projects by helping to build the evidence base to demonstrate that nature-based projects are both good for public health and an important climate change intervention.

-Professor Piran White (Dept of Environment and Geography) and Dr Peter Coventry (Department of Health Sciences), co-leads of YESI's Health and Environment Research Theme, and Dr Sarah Knight (Dept of Environment and Geography), along with academics from the University of Central Lancashire will be supporting the Partnership to evaluate the projects.
+Professor Piran White (Dept of Environment and Geography) and Dr Peter Coventry (Department of Health Sciences), co-leads of YESI's Environment and Health Research Theme, and Dr Sarah Knight and Sagarmoy Phukan (Dept of Environment and Geography), will work with Dr Anna Kenyon and Dr Alexander Montasem from the University of Central Lancashire to support the Partnership in evaluating the projects.
 They will be considering the benefits to health and wellbeing, alongside potential benefits to the environment, for example for biodiversity and natural flood management.
 The resulting evaluation framework will be made available to others working on greenspace projects in the region and include an estimate of social return on investment.
 Another important strand of the evaluation will be looking at the barriers facing different groups when accessing nature and how we can use this knowledge to support more equitable access.